jailukanna/learning-python/06_python_OOP/readme.md

 its property. ie, `class Dog(Animal)`, `Dog` is the name of the Child class, while `Animal` is the argument given which is the name of the Parent class.
 This allows the new class access to all of the Parent attributes.

+*Further Notes*: The `/animal` assignment is also a good project to examine the syntax for importing modules.